- Alexanders leukodystrophy

 You can access this and other relevant articles on Alexander disease through PubMed, a searchable database of biomedical journal articles.
 Although not all of the articles are available for free online, most articles listed in PubMed have a summary available.
 To obtain the full article, contact a medical/university library or your local library for interlibrary loan.
 You can also order articles online through the publisher’s Web site.
 Using 'Alexander disease[ti]' as your search term should help you locate articles.
 Use the advanced search feature to narrow your search results.
 Click here to view a search.

 The National Library of Medicine (NLM) Web site has a page for locating libraries in your area that can provide direct access to these journals (print or online).
-The Web page also describes how you can get these articles through interlibrary loan and Loansome Doc (an NLM document-ordering service).
-You can access this page at the following link .
+The web page also describes how you can get these articles through interlibrary loan and Loansome Doc (an NLM document-ordering service).
+You can access this page by clicking here.
 You can also contact the NLM toll-free at 888-346-3656 to locate libraries in your area.